 1. Upright vacuums

 Traditionally, this is the most common style of vacuum that has been used for long time.
 People always compare the upright vacuums with canister because it’s already mature in the market.
+Click here or visit this site for more info about the upright vacuums.

 Pros: It generally provides excellent floor cleaning ability, and they tend to be better at deep-cleaning carpets.
 Most are also easier to store.
 If you have only one or two floors at home, this is an ideal choice.